CN0564 User Guide1/27/2022

 Circuit Evaluation & Test

-For complete setup details, and for setup instructions on both the SPI and the I2C extender (local and remote LTC4331/LTC4332), please visit the EVAL-CN0564-ARDZ User Guide.
+For complete setup details and instructions on both the SPI and the I2C extender (local and remote LTC4331/LTC4332), visit the EVAL-CN0564-ARDZ User Guide.

 - PC with a USB port